 We discovered that the WordPress site was used for a single purpose, to enrol a select groups of users into Moodle.
 Catalyst developed a custom plugin, in Moodle, allowing the complete removal of the WordPress instance and the maintenance overhead associated with it.

-The Infrastructure Team migrated the Moodle sites from the old infrastructure to the new Virtual Private Cloud (VPC) infrastructure.
+The Infrastructure Team migrated the Moodle sites out of the old infrastructure to the new Virtual Private Cloud (VPC) infrastructure.

 Decommissioning of old infrastructure

 Best practice and regulations, such as PCI DSS and HIPPA, dictate that IT assets should be decommissioned responsibly.
 This includes tasks such as backup and storage of old data, plus the updating of your asset register.

 The team reviewed the scaling policies, rightsizing the infrastructure (the process of matching instance types and sizes to your workload performance and capacity requirements at the lowest possible cost) and purchasing Reserved Instances at a significant discount compared to on-demand pricing.

 Initial results - 6 months in

 The project is now complete, giving us the opportunity to reflect on what has been achieved:

 - Two Moodle sites were upgraded, with double-hop upgrades;

 - Two Moodle sites were migrated to a shiny new infrastructure;

 - A new custom Moodle theme was established;